KislakCenter/digital-beehive/_alpha2/alpha_0391.md

 thumbnail: https://stacks.stanford.edu/image/iiif/fm855tg5659/1607_0483/752,2518,600,180/250,/0/default.jpg
 label: Governmt
 location: "<a href='/digital-beehive/toc/toc2_006/'>Full Page</a>"
-issue: The point of reference for "Kingdom" is not entirely clear, as there is no alphabetical entry for this term.
-The Octavo Index indicates that 906 [Kingdom] may be the earliest occurrence of this topic in the Numerical section of the Alvearium.
+issue: 'The point of reference for "Kingdom" is not entirely clear, as there is no alphabetical entry for this term.
+The Octavo Index indicates that 906 [Kingdom] may be the earliest occurrence of this topic in the Numerical section of the Alvearium. '
-  The point of reference for "post titulos decem" cannot be determined.
 also_in_entry:
 order: '119'
 layout: alpha_item